 - Access to a built-in blog

-- Shopify has both an iOS and Android app that enables you to manage your store on the go.
+- Shopify has both an iOS and Android app for website management.

 - You have to pay additional transaction fees if you don't use Shopify Payments

 - If you switch themes, your content doesn't always reformat automatically

 - Shopify has tons of paid-for apps on its App Store, which can get expensive.
 So, factor this into your budget before making any decisions.

 - Although you can create 100 product varients (which is impressive), you can only use three product options per item.

 - Adding custom fields on opt-in forms like textboxes and file upload options is unnecessarily complicated

 - You can only access a decent reporting tool with Shopify's more expensive plans.